"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 10. Normalize Big Emotions

-11. Create Connection Rituals
+11. Create Simple Connection Rituals

 12. Validate Before You Fix